 However, just as many water main breaks can occur during other extreme weather conditions, such as a hot, dry summer when the ground is very dry, or a very wet summer.
 We experience just as many water main breaks in July and August as we do in January and February.
 In the winter months, though, the impact of water main breaks is higher, since the water has more difficulty draining because of frozen catch basins, and because street flooding and then freezing can affect traffic.

-In 2010, we had an all time low of 328 water main breaks.
+In 2017, we had an all-time low of 236 water main breaks.
 At our worst point in the 1980s, we were averaging 2,100 water main breaks a year, or about 6 breaks a day.
 The worst year for water main breaks was 1983 with 2,549 breaks.
-We now have about 400-800 breaks a year, or about 1 or 2 breaks a day.
+We now have an average of about 1 or 2 breaks a day.